Developers’ Guide#

 Building documentation locally#

-The easiest way to test changes to documentation is to build the docs locally.
-To do this, you will need a working cil installation.
+Alternatively, to build the docs locally, you will need a working cil installation.
 For development of the documentation embedded within the source code itself (e.g. docstrings), you should build cil from source.

 The following steps can be used to create an environment that is suitable for building cil and its documentation, and to start a HTTP server to view the documentation.